-Historical drama “A Twelve-Year Night” follows the 12-year long incarceration of Jose “Pepe” Mujica and two other members of Tupamaro movement, who were jailed by the Uruguay’s military dictatorship from 1972 to 1985.
+The historical drama “A Twelve-Year Night” follows the 12-year-long incarceration of Jose “Pepe” Mujica and two other members of Tupamaro movement, who were jailed by Uruguay’s military dictatorship from 1972 to 1985.

-Originally titled in Spanish as “La noche de 12 años”, “A Twelve Year Night” has Won the Best Film at the Cairo International Film Festival and selected as Uruguay’s candidate for the best foreign-language at the 91st Academy Awards.
+Originally titled in Spanish as “La noche de 12 años”, “A Twelve-Year Night” has Won the Best Film at the Cairo International Film Festival and was selected as Uruguay’s candidate for the best foreign language at the 91st Academy Awards.

-The storyline of “A Twelve-Year Night” starts with 1973 when three members of left-wing urban guerrilla group (Tupamaros), including future Uruguayan president José Mujica, are taken hostage from their jail cells in a secret military operation.
+The storyline of “A Twelve-Year Night” starts in 1973 when three members of the left-wing urban guerrilla group (Tupamaros), including future Uruguayan president José Mujica, are taken hostage from their jail cells in a secret military operation.

-During the 12-year long isolation they were transferred to different prisons and almost had zero communication with anyone, except momentary meetings with their family members.
+During the 12-year-long isolation, they were transferred to different prisons and almost had zero communication with anyone, except for momentary meetings with their family members.

-“A Twelve-Year Night” is probably one of the finest survival films where we’re introduced with much resolved and highly determined true-life characters who certainly has their purpose in life.
-While the film’s premise is based on then Uruguayan politics, the focus was only on the individuals – hence it can be watched on that respect and not the overall political movement.
+“A Twelve-Year Night” is probably one of the finest survival films where we’re introduced to much resolved and highly determined true-life characters who certainly have their purpose in life.
+While the film’s premise is based on Uruguayan politics, the focus was only on the individuals – hence it can be watched in that respect and not the overall political movement.

-The political chapter in 60s and 70s Uruguay was more to do with the labor unrest because of the economic crisis that gave rise to National Liberation Movement with an eye towards a peaceful political resolution of the country’s state of affairs.
+The political chapter in the 60s and 70s Uruguay was more to do with the labor unrest because of the economic crisis that gave rise to the National Liberation Movement with an eye toward a peaceful political resolution of the country’s state of affairs.
 However, as the government used force to suppress labor disputes, the Tupamaro movement adopted more radical moves.

 Watch “A Twelve-Year Night” Movie Trailer